Apollounknowndev/worldgen-docs/docs/docs/configured-features/feature-types/basalt-columns.md

 * <span int>[I]</span> `reach`: The radius of a cluster of basalt, as an integer provider between 0 and 3 (inclusive).
-* <span int>[I]</span> `height`: The maximum height of a cluster of basalt, as an integer provider between 1 and 10 (inclusive).

-Please note that multiple clusters of basalt can generate as one feature, so just because the `reach` value is 3 or below, it doesn't mean that the maximum radius for a basalt columns feature is 3.
+* <span int>[I]</span> `height`: The maximum height of a cluster of basalt, as an integer provider between 1 and 10 (inclusive). please note that multiple clusters of basalt can generate as one feature, so just because the `reach` value is 3 or below, it doesn't mean that the maximum radius for a basalt columns feature is 3.